rischanlab/indexed_journals/README.md

-### List of Scopus Journals
+### List of Scopus Journals and Conferences

 This is just and example of the list of scopus journals.
 This documents could not be viewed in readme because too large [the size around 15 MB with 21,756 rows data].
 So you can view the raw data trough this link http://git.io/tO3hGw

 ### Contribution

-To add more, or editing something error, or update information you can easily fork this project and modify it and `pull request` or `open issue` any time.
+To add more, or editing something errors, or updating informations, you can easily fork this project and modify it and `pull request` or `open issue` any time.

 Hopefully this project will be benefit for all of us.
 :)